 Our response to this problem is that the effort that a group is willing to put into collaboration is always going to be variable, and that for some groups, any amount of effort will be too much.
-However, there should be many groups for whom some effort is acceptable, and it is possible that communityware will gain a foothold with these communities.
+However, there should be many groups for whom some effort is acceptable, and it is possible that CBG will gain a foothold with these communities.
 Instant messaging presents a good example of how this adoption can work: IM is not effortless, but for many communities, it has provided enough value that it continues to be used.

-Future Work
+6.3 Future Work

 We plan to carry out future research in three directions.
 First, we plan to study in more detail the ways that co-located work groups engage in informal collaboration.
 We hope to provide more details on issues such as how often task artifacts are the trigger for (and are involved in) informal collaborative sessions; how large a fraction of the total collaboration that occurs in a work group begins informally; and what degree of synchrony really occurs in informal collaborative interaction.
 One of the aims of these studies will be to try and determine the limits to a collaboration transparency solution like Multi-VNC.
-Second, we plan to extend our two prototypes: we will add several features to Multi-VNC to allow representations of people, text communication, and easier setup for a dedicated group; we will also enhance the Walkabout prototype to allow greater individualization of avatars, improved representations of workspaces, and more subtle representations of text messages.
-Third, we plan to deploy one of our prototypes in a distributed group for a longer-term evaluation of the concept.
+Second, we plan to extend our prototypes: we will add several features to Multi-VNC and/or to Community Bar's desktop media item to allow representations of people, text communication, and easier setup for a dedicated group; we will also enhance the Walkabout prototype to allow greater individualization of avatars, improved representations of workspaces, and more subtle representations of text messages.
+Third, we plan to deploy one of our prototypes to an outside distributed group for a longer-term evaluation of the concept.